Walter G. O'Connell Copiague High School

 Walter G. O'Connell Copiague High School is an American four-year college preparatory public high school in the hamlet of Copiague in Suffolk County, New York.
 Commonly referred to as "Copiague High School," the school is named after its founder and first principal Walter G. O'Connell.
+It is a part of the Copiague Union Free School District.

 Walter G. O'Connell Copiague High School serves approximately 1,545 students in grades nine through twelve.

-Extracurricular activities

-Copiague High offers its students over 41 clubs to choose from throughout the academic year.
+The school district which operates this school is in the Town of Babylon, and includes most of Copiague, the eastern portion of North Amityville, and small portions of East Farmingdale and North Lindenhurst.

 Athletics

 Copiague High School's interscholastic athletics program offers its students the option of choosing from a wide range of sports throughout the school year.
 Teams compete in the Section 11, Division II League in both the junior and senior varsity levels.

-Some of the sports available include :
+Some of the sports available include: